gardehal/3d-printing/created/bino-cradle/README.md

 - Copied two M4-14 screws (M4-C1, M4-C2) and one M4 nut (M4n-C) from metric screws project.
 - Printed Part-C.

+### Part-D

+Part-D is the ball-joint used to connect the M8n port on Part-B-v2 to Part-E, which is the a clamp that can be used to attach the mount to a wall or table.

+- Part-D1
+  - Created a sphere (D1-S), 20x20x20 mm.
+  - Copied M8n form metric screws project (D1-M8n).
+  - Created negative space cylinder (D1-NS), 10x10x10 mm.
+  - Aligned D1-S, D1-M8n, and D1-NS along X and Y, both 0 mm Z.
+  - Combined D1-S and D1-NS (D1-S).
+  - COmbined D1-S and D1-M8n.
+  - Printed Part-D1.

 ### Conclusions

 - Part-A